SAMa: Material-aware 3D Selection and Segmentation: Related work

 Most prior works in material segmentation rely on hand-crafted features~\cite{reyes2006bhattacharyya, belongie1998color, malpica2003multichannel, haralick1973textural, randen1999filtering} or focus on images of flat surfaces~\cite{Lawrence2006, hu2022inverse, Lepage11, Pellacini07, knn_matting}.
 Recently, \citet{sharma2023materialistic} proposed Materialistic, a model based on DINO-ViT~\cite{caron2021emerging} features, trained to predict the material similarity between a query pixel and all other pixels in a natural image.
 We find that Materialistic struggles with accurate material selection on 3D objects for two reasons: (1)~it is trained for full-scene photographs, leading to limited selection precision on objects, and (2)~its selections are not sufficiently consistent to be lifted to varying 3D views.
+For 3D segmentation, MatSeg3D~\cite{li2024materialseg3d} focuses on per-pixel material classification into a coarse set of predetermined categories (wood, metal, ...), which prevents it from distinguishing between materials within the same category but different appearance (e.g. two different plastics).

 Closely related, the \ac{SAM} \cite{sam} uses a ViT trained to predict similarity between pixels.
 As its training data is object-selection specific and not material-aware, SAM requires many separate clicks to perform even moderately well on materials.
 The more recent SAM2~\cite{ravi2024sam2} also targets object selection, but introduces support for temporally coherent predictions across video frames.
-We find that neither SAM nor SAM2 perform well on material selection, except in the special case of an object made of a single material.
+We find that neither SAM, SemanticSAM~\cite{li2024segment, fang2024makeitreal}, nor SAM2 perform well on material selection, except in the special case of an object made of a single material.
 However, once fine-tuned for materials, SAM2's cross-frame selection consistency enables our fast selection lifting to 3D.

 \paragraph{Lifting 2D features to 3D.}